mendix/RestServices/README.md

 ## The `RequestResult` object
 Most REST operations return a `RequestResult` object which contains the meta information of a response.
 An instance contains the following fields:

 * `ResponseCode` stating whether the server responded with 'OK'  or 'Not modified'.
 A 'Not modified' response might be send by the server if, for example, an 'If-none-modified' header was send, which indicates that you received the proper response to this request in an earlier request.
-See for example [ETags](http://en.wikipedia.org/wiki/HTTP_ETag)
+See for example [ETags](http://en.wikipedia.org/wiki/HTTP_ETag).
+The value will be 'Error' if an error occured during a REST reques (in which case the current RequestResult object can be retrieved by calling `getRestConsumeError`).
 * `RawResponseCode` idem, but as HTTP status code.
 Either '200' or '304'.
 * `ETag` if the response contained an `ETag` header, it is picked up and stored in this field.
 It can be used as optimization for any subsequent requests.
 * `ResponseBody` the full and raw response body of the request.
 This field is only set if the body of the response is not yet parsed (by providing an `optResponseData` parameter for example).